 We will be adding more pubs as we find them!

 The Orchard Pub is located a few minutes walk from the Edinburgh Botanics.

 Child portions available

 The Bailie Pub is located in Stockbridge.
 Real fires in winter and a friendly ambience.
-Children are allowed into the tabled area when food is being served.
+The Bailie allows children into the tabled dining area before 5pm and when food is being served.
 Childrens menus are also available, their scampi and chips with a Magners cider is a great combination!

 The Royal MacGregor bar and restaurant is located on the Royal Mile.
 Children over 5 are allowed into this popular pub until 8pm.

 The Doric Tavern located on 15 Market Street (just down from the Royal Mile), has fantastic food and comfortable ambience in its upstairs restaurant.
 Childs menu too.
 We highly recommend a visit - especially if you are Gluten Free as the menus are clearly marked for GF foods.
 Gluten Free bread also available as a substitute.
 There is often live music in the downstairs bar (no children in that area).

 Au Bar (another favourite of ours) is located on Shandwick Place (West end of Princes Street a stones throw from the West end Princes Street Tram stop).
 Friendly staff, nice ambience, and they allow children in the back area of the pub.

 They have different hours for weeknights and weekend nights where children are allowed - but they are allowed in at least until 6pm every day.